simpletext-madics/2025/tasks.md

 ### Description:
 This is the core NLP task of the track, and we continue with both : Sentence-level and document-level scientific text simplification.

 The main innovation is the very large new corpus we constructed in 2024, and the shift to the biomedical domain.
-We are discussing a third text alignment subtask, where two relate abstracts (either source and reference, or source and predictions) need to be aligned at the sentence level, with possible n-to-n alignments (sentence splits or merges).
+We are discussing a third text alignment subtask, where two related abstracts (either source and reference, or source and predictions) need to be aligned at the sentence level, with possible n-to-n alignments (sentence splits or merges).
 Text alignment is a popular NLP task and key to CLEF 2025 SimpleText Task 2 below.

 ### Data
 The task uses the newly constructed Cochrane-auto corpus, consisting of large-scale realigned abstracts and lay summaries.
 Data is aligned at multiple levels: